National Safer Practice Awareness Course (NSPAC)

 Ahead of the course, participants are sent brief information outlining what to expect from the session and how to prepare for a reflective, discussion-based format.
 This is intended to support engagement rather than assess knowledge

-• Yes.
-Confirmation of attendance is provided following completion of the course.
-This may be shared with the referring organisation where appropriate.
+Yes.
+Confirmation of attendance is provided to both the participant and the referrer following completion of the course.